CamCove-Crichton/Whiskey-d_Away/README.md

 - Copied all the aullauth templates recursively into my templates/allauth directory, and removed any that I would not be using
 - Added my own base.html template as a starting point and as a base, used the starter template boiler plate code from Bootstrap
 - Updated the title for the base template, and added in the template tags which I believe will be required at a later stage
+- Created an app for the general templates like home & contact us
+- Added a templates directory to the home directory with a home directory in the templates directory to follow standards and created my index.html file
+- Created a basic view to just return the rendered template, and added in a urls.py file to the home app, using the same layout from the project levels urls.py file as a shell
+- Created a url for the index.html template as home and included the home app urls in the project level urls
+- In the project level settings file, I updated the directories in the templates dictionary, as well as added the home app to the list of installed apps

 ### Future Developments